List of monarchs of Magadha: House of Maurya

 The Maurya dynasty was the sixth and greatest ruling house of Magadha.
-Chandragupta Maurya founded this dynasty with help of his mentor and grand advisor Chanakya in 322 BCE after organizing a large army and overthrowing King Dhana Nanda.
-This dynasty lasted for 138 years, ruling Magadha from 322 to 184 BCE.
+Chandragupta Maurya founded this dynasty with help of his mentor and grand advisor Chanakya in 322 BCE after organizing a large army and overthrowing King Dhana Nanda subsequently ruling Magadha from 322 to 184 BCE.

 List of monarchs

 This dynasty ruled for a considerably longer period than the previous house and had nine rulers.